Emanuel Pleitez: Political career

+2009 congressional race

+Following his work on the Obama-Biden Presidential Transition Team, Pleitez ran for the congressional seat representing the 32nd District of California against Gil Cedillo and Judy Chu.
+The campaign concluded in May 2009.

 2013 Los Angeles mayoral candidacy

-Pleitez announced his mayoral candidacy early in July 2012.
-He cites a “void in the field of candidates” as well as a desire to “inspire and reenergize LA” and to ”represent those voices asking for integrity, hard work, and fair representation of all Angelenos” as some of his reasons for running.
+Pleitez announced his candidacy for Mayor of Los Angeles in July 2012.
+He cited a "void in the field of candidates" and a desire to "inspire and reenergize LA" and to "represent those voices asking for integrity, hard work, and fair representation of all Angelenos" as his reasons for running.

-Pleitez was one of two Latino candidates running for mayor of Los Angeles, and said that he planned on running a competitive and unconventional campaign.
-On January 3, 2013, Pleitez qualified for City of Los Angeles matching campaign funds, by raising $150,000 in qualifying campaign contributions prior to December 31, 2012.
+Pleitez was one of two Latino candidates in the race and described his campaign as competitive and unconventional.
+On January 3, 2013, he qualified for City of Los Angeles matching campaign funds, having raised $150,000 in qualifying contributions by December 31, 2012.

-Pleitez failed to make the runoff of the 2013 Los Angeles Mayoral Election, placing fifth with 15,263 votes and 4% of the vote in the primary.
+Pleitez did not advance to the runoff, finishing fifth with 15,263 votes, or 4% of the primary vote.

+Nonprofit work

+Pleitez has been involved in numerous charitable and nonprofit endeavors.
+While at Stanford, he served as program coordinator for El Centro Chicano.
+He currently chairs the Hispanic Heritage Foundation.
+From 2008 to 2014 he served on the board of the Salvadoran American Leadership and Educational Fund (SALEF), including a term as chairman.
+In 2009, he worked as a development assistant with the United Farm Workers Foundation.